jamesnetherton/jamesnetherton.github.io/_posts/2017-11-27-wildfly-camel-and-fuse-on-eap-common-pitfalls.md

 The Camel subsystem organizes Camel functionality into individual modules.
 In fact, there's a module for each supported Camel component.

 When you deploy a 'fat' WAR Camel application into the container, classes from libraries within `WEB-INF/lib` are loaded by the deployment class loader.
-If your deployment happens to activate the Camel subsystem, it will [automatically](https://github.com/wildfly-extras/wildfly-camel/blob/4.9.0/subsystem/core/src/main/java/org/wildfly/extension/camel/deployment/CamelDependenciesProcessor.java) expose Camel (and many other other) packages to the deployment class loader.
+If your deployment happens to activate the Camel subsystem, it will [automatically](https://github.com/wildfly-extras/wildfly-camel/blob/4.9.0/subsystem/core/src/main/java/org/wildfly/extension/camel/deployment/CamelDependenciesProcessor.java) expose Camel (and many other) packages to the deployment class loader.

 As things turn out, the container does a pretty good job in preventing class loading issues which can result from this scenario.
 But, there's still no guarantee that your application will function 100% correctly.